cdr255/Incandescent-Shock/intro.md

 Anjali smiled her characteristically big smile (tm) as the message went on, her friend’s bashfulness on the phone playing as much a part in its creation as a diner visit she (hopefully) wouldn’t be paying for.

 Cupping her wrist, she cut off a message from her father she’d still not gotten around to responding to.
 She saw him this morning—Once she’d gotten her armor, of course—So she was sure it wasn’t too urgent.

+A few minutes later, a train pulled into the station.
+A big mass of yellow metal caught Anjali’s eyes as it moved behind the windows of the train.
+It lumbered slowly along, towards a group of people.
+Together, they crowded the double doors of the train—doors now besieged on this side as well—until a soft buzzer sounded the door’s surrender.

+The riders exited the train, Petya included.

+“Pet!
+Look at *You*!”
+Anjali said.
+She ran the few paces between them, placing a hand on Petya’s shoulder.
+“In that huge hunk of hefty metal!
+You wear it well!”
+A smile echoed between them.

+“Heh, at least I’ve got something on.
+Are they sending You out there naked, just that big bulbous bag for warmth?”
+Petya said. “…You look great too.
+Where’s our third wheel?”

+“He’s holding back the horde, over at the Southern End.”
+Said Anjali.
+“With any luck, we can get there before he succumbs to his inevitable demise.”
+She delivered these words in her usual 100%-too-dramatic tone of voice, and punctuated them with a wink.

+“Ah, he’s got us a table, then?”

+“Yeah, he’s got us covered.
+You as hungry as I am?
+They didn’t let us eat last night.”